BeanSparrow/mcp-launcher/README.md

-# Claude MCP Bootstrap Quickstart
+# Claude MCP Bootstrap Quickstart (Windows)

-A streamlined bootstrap system for quickly setting up Model Context Protocol (MCP) integration with Claude Desktop, providing filesystem access, GitHub integration, and other enhanced functionality.
+A streamlined bootstrap system for quickly setting up Model Context Protocol (MCP) integration with Claude Desktop on Windows, providing filesystem access, GitHub integration, and other enhanced functionality. **Note: This setup is currently designed for Windows users only.**

 ## Overview